otthe/github-previewer/README.md

 # GitHub HTML & CSS Previewer
 GitHub HTML & CSS Previewer is a Chrome extension that adds a convenient preview button to HTML files in GitHub repositories.
-This allows you to quickly view the rendered output directly within your browser.
+This button allows you to quickly view the rendered output directly within new browser tab.
 <br><br>
 ![Alt text](/screenshots/preview.png?raw=true "Optional Title")